darshan1328/Intel_SIG_Tasks/MandatoryTasks/MandatoryTask2/README (5).md

 This project tackles a regression problem involving three variables: w, x, and y.
 The objective is to develop a predictive model that accurately estimates y based on the input features w and x.
 The dataset, while structurally simple, exhibits complex non-linear patterns that require careful feature engineering and model selection and it contains a huge dataset (100M rows).

+**NOTE: The model (NN here), that I have trained does not much coincide with the actual graph, due to constraint in computation power, and time I was not able to improve it much.
+But I will in future will come again to this project and imrove as much as possivle.**

 ## Dataset Description

 The dataset consists of three columns: